Lemon Pudding Cookies

 - We repeat: you won’t want to skip the glaze on this one.
 Trust…

 Pudding cookies are about to become your favorite kind of cookies for sharing with friends and family.
 Here’s why: pudding cookies have a knack for staying fresh and chewy-soft for days.
 If you were around during the soft-batch chocolate chip cookies craze, you get why they grew so popular so fast.

 The secret: one little box of instant pudding in dry form.
 Simply add it to your cookie dough and taste the transformation – your cookies will take on unbelievable flavor and chewy soft texture.

 - Soften the butter just to a moderate room temperate; be sure it doesn’t sit out too long and become overly soft.
 It should still have enough structure to “cream” with sugar.

 - Chill the dough before rolling them into balls.
 This will ensure a nice, thick cookie you’ll love sinking your teeth into.

 - This is one of our favorite types of cookie dough to freeze and bake later.
 The dough keeps well in the freezer for several weeks.

 - White chocolate chips are optional but outstanding in these cookies.
 They’re not just for looks, as cute as they may be.

 Don’t skip The Lemon Glaze

-This super easy and lemony glaze adds such a zesty and tangy depth to these Soft Lemon Pudding Cookies.
+This super easy and lemony glaze adds such a zesty and tangy depth to these Lemon Pudding Cookies.